balaji-balu/awesome-articles/readme.md

 [Refactoring Databases](), Book
 - is a simple change to a database schema that improves its design while retaining both its behavioral and informational semantics.
-- In other words you cannot add new functionality or break exisiting functionality nor can you add new data pr change the meaning of existing data.
+- In other words you cannot add new functionality or break exisiting functionality nor can you add new data or change the meaning of existing data.
 - a database schema includes both structural aspects, such as table and view definitions, and functional aspects, such as stored procedures and triggers.
 -
 k8s, [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) : specialized containers that run before app containers in a Pod.
 Init containers can contain utilities or setup scripts not present in an app image.